 Since traders have little influence on gold prices, its value stands strong even amidst market fluctuations.
 Look back at both of the major crashes in history, and you’ll notice that gold is one of the few asset classes that retained most of its value.
 And believe it or not, other than being a popular status symbol, that is all that’s left of gold- a boring non-productive asset!

 Before arguing your heart out, read the words uttered by Warren Buffet on CNBC, who withdrew his position when gold reached an all-time high in the year 2020:

-“When we took over Berkshire, Berkshire was selling at 15 dollars a share and gold was selling at 20 dollars an ounce, and then gold is now 1600 and Berkshire’s 120,000.
+“When we took over Berkshire, Berkshire was selling at 15 USD a share and gold was selling at 20 USD an ounce, and then gold is now 1600 and Berkshire’s 120,000.
 But you can take a broader example than that.
 If you buy an ounce of gold today, and you hold it a hundred years, you can go to it every day, and you can coo to it, you can caress, and you can fondle it and a hundred years from now you’ll have one ounce of gold, and it won’t have done anything for you in between.
 If you buy a hundred acres of farmland, it will produce for you.
 Every year, you can use that money to buy more farmland, you can do all sorts of things, but in a hundred years, it’ll produce things for you, and you still have a hundred acres of farmland after a hundred years.”

 Basically, Buffet claims that a decent productive asset is ought to overperform or kill a non-productive asset over time.

 Alright, so gold is boring and stands no more than a status symbol in the investment world.
 If you’ve skimmed through this article with boiling blood and disagreement, I assume you only have one point to retaliate.